psy0rz/zfs_autobackup/README.md

                         List of propererties to override when receiving filesystems. (you can still restore them with zfs inherit -S)
-  --rollback            Rollback changes on the target before starting a
+  --rollback            Rollback changes to the latest target snapshot before
-                        backup. (normally you can prevent changes by setting the readonly property on the target_path to on) --ignore-transfer-errors
+                        starting. (normally you can prevent changes by setting the readonly property on the target_path to on) --destroy-incompatible
+                        Destroy incompatible snapshots on target.
+Use with care! (implies --rollback) --ignore-transfer-errors
                         Ignore transfer errors (still checks if received filesystem exists. usefull for acltype errors)